Fleet logo

 2. Select the Add CA button and select Custom in the dropdown.

 3. Add a Name for your certificate authority.
-The best practice is to create a name based on your use case in all caps snake case (ex.
-"WIFI_AUTHENTICATION").
-We'll use this name later as variable name in a configuration profile.
+The best practice is to create a name based on your use case in all caps snake case (for example, "WIFI_AUTHENTICATION").
+This name will be used later as a variable name in a configuration profile.

 4. Add your SCEP URL and Challenge.